How to Get an IRS Lien Released After Payment or Settlement

 Paying the Debt Isn’t Enough—You May Need to Take Action

-If the IRS filed a Notice of Federal Tax Lien against you and you’ve since paid off the tax debt or settled it with an Offer in Compromise, the lien doesn’t automatically disappear from public records or title reports.
+If the IRS lien filed against you and you’ve since paid off the tax debt or settled it through settling debt with an Offer in Compromise, the lien doesn’t automatically disappear from public records or title reports.

-To fully clear the lien and prevent it from showing up in real estate transactions or background checks, you may need to confirm the IRS processed the release—or request a formal withdrawal.
+To fully clear the lien and prevent it from showing up in real estate transactions, background checks, or when selling your house with an IRS lien, you may need to confirm the IRS processed the release—or request a formal withdrawal.

 What Is a Lien Release?